 It contains of two source units.
 DBAccess.pas encapsulates some access methods to the database and DBTestCase.pas is a test case itself.
 It simply collects rowids with 13 :

-SELECT ROWID AS R FROM TEST13 WHERE NUMB = 13
+SELECT ROWID AS R FROM TEST13 WHERE NUMB = 13and then updates them:

 DB2